BUSINESS ENERGY

 Reduce heat loss and save on business energy

-Space heating is one of the largest energy costs for businesses.
-In fact, heating typically accounts for nearly half of a business's total energy consumption.
+Heating can account for a high proportion of business energy costs, sometimes making up as much as half of a business's total energy consumption.
 By reducing heat loss, you can significantly cut your energy bills.
-Here are some ways to reduce heat loss in your premises:
+Here are some ways to cut heat loss in your premises:

 • Seal draughts: Identify areas where air is leaking, such as gaps around windows, doors, and vents.
 Draught-proofing can help keep warm air inside during the colder months.